fabioharams/Failover-Clustering-Domain/README.md

-# Failover-Clustering-Domain
+d Failover-Clustering-Domain
 Steps to deploy Failover Clustering in Domain on Windows Server 2016 + Storage Spaces Direct (S2D)

 ## Install Features on each node ##
-Install the following features on each note remotely: Failover Clustering, File Server and management tools.
+Install the following features on each node remotely: Failover Clustering, File Server and management tools.
 You must replace value "node" to the name of your servers

 ```
 $Servers = 'nodedomain1','nodedomain2','nodedomain3'